paulythegr8/data_analyses/README.md

 * Avatar: The Legend of Korra Script Analysis (Same as above)
 * An analysis comparing Avatar: The Last Airbender and Avatar: The Legend of Korra

-This repository is continually evolving, and notebooks that are already uploaded will almost certainly be added to, as there is a lot to discover.
+This repository is continually evolving, and things that are already uploaded will almost certainly be added to, as there is a lot to discover.
 I hope you find these informative and learn something interesting from these!!